From dessert cocktails to free Tai Chi, here are some surprises you may not know about in Docklands.

 Sure, you’ve seen the cow-up-a-tree sculpture, but did you know there are dozens of public works dotted around Docklands?
 Discover them all on the Docklands Harbourside Art Trail with a map from the Melbourne Visitor Hub at Town Hall.
 Or get the free app (available for iPhone and Android) and hear commentary by several artists, including Sally Smart and RONE.
 The trail splits into three themed 2.5 km sections: ‘real and unreal’, ‘the dynamic earth’, and ‘you, us and them’.

 Workshops at Library at the Dock

-Library at the Dock isn’t your average library, and we’re not just talking about the million dollar view.
-Offering a roster of activities year-round, you can kick off your broadcasting career at their free podcast workshop, take in early morning Tai Chi or even use the 3D printers for free – all a mere tram ride away from the CBD.
+Library at the Dock isn’t your average library.
+And we’re not just talking about the million dollar view.
+Offering activities year-round, you can kick off your broadcasting career at free podcast workshops, take in early morning Tai Chi or use the sewing facilities during a social sewing evening.
+All a mere tram ride away from the CBD.

 Tucked behind one of the busiest corners in the city, Bar Nacional is a haven away from Melbourne’s business district.
 Under industrial pillars you’ll find a modern take on classic Spanish fare – and a generous wine list.
 Beer, cider and a compact range of cocktails will please a crowd.